fsaavedra0003/Speech-to-text-STT/README.md

 - Convert MP3 to WAV automatically
 - Transcribe speech to text using Whisper
 - Save transcription as `.txt` in the `transcriptions/` folder
+- Works with any MP3 file (podcasts, interviews, meetings, etc.)